-A Background to Lean Development
+A Background to Lean Marketing and Development

 The concept behind Lean development practice is very simple.
 The goal of any piece of work should be to add real value to your business, anything that is not directly adding value is considered waste.
 And because waste has no value we should take what ever steps we can to eliminate it from our production line.

 The lean philosophy grew from ideas that evolved from the car manufacturer Toyota’s production line.
 As the company grew over the last decades the management continuously evolved their processes to become more and more efficient with the end goal of increasing overall customer value.